-But the Buck Rival — the Rival II ($32 retail, $22 on Amazon) in particular — is one of the best inexpensive knives on the market.
+But the Buck Rival — the Rival II ($20 Blade HQ, $22 on Amazon) in particular — is one of the best inexpensive knives on the market.
 And it’s something of the polar opposite of the 110.
 It’s small, lightweight, and has a clip.
 Give the thumb stud a flick to open it with one hand.

 The Rival still has the best of all Buck features — its proprietary 420HC steel.
 420HC is an older, usually lesser-grade steel.
 But thanks to a secret heat treatment protocol developed by Buck associate Paul Bos, Buck’s 420HC performs like a midrange steel with a budget price tag.